Cincinnati: Police and fire services

 The city of Cincinnati's emergency services for fire, rescue, EMS, hazardous materials and explosive ordnance disposal is handled by the Cincinnati Fire Department.
 On April 1, 1853, the Cincinnati Fire Department became the first paid professional fire department in United States.
 The Cincinnati Fire Department operates out of 26 fire stations, located throughout the city in 4 districts, each commanded by a district chief.

 The Cincinnati Fire Department is organized into 4 bureaus: Operations, Personnel and Training, Administrative Services, and Fire Prevention.
 Each bureau is commanded by an assistant chief, who in turn reports to the chief of department.

 The Cincinnati Police Department has more than 1,000 sworn officers.
-Before the riots of 2001, Cincinnati's overall crime rate had been dropping steadily and by 1995 had reached its lowest point since 1992 but with more murders and rapes.
+Before the riots of 2001, Cincinnati's overall crime rate had been dropping steadily and by 1995 had reached its lowest point since 1992, but with more murders and rapes.
 After the riot, violent crime increased, but crime has been on the decline since.
-In 2015, there were 71 homicides.

 The Cincinnati Police Department was featured on TLC's Police Women of Cincinnati and on A&E's reality show The First 48.
+Cincinnati had 71 homicides in 2023, down from 78 in 2022.